Swainstha/TIL/README.md

 ```
 -----

-## December 4, 2017
+# December 4, 2017

 ```
 How to create a .jar using IntelliJ IDEA 14.1.5:

-    File > Save All.
+    1. File > Save All.
-    Run driver or class with main method.
+    2. Run driver or class with main method.
-    File > Project Structure.
+    3. File > Project Structure.
-    Select Tab "Artifacts".
+    4. Select Tab "Artifacts".
-    Click green plus button near top of window.
+    5. Click green plus button near top of window.
-    Select JAR from Add drop down menu.
-Select "From modules with dependencies" Select main class.
+    6. Select JAR from Add drop down menu.
+Select "From modules with dependencies"
+    7. Select main class.
-    The radio button should be selecting "extract to the target JAR."
+    8. The radio button should be selecting "extract to the target JAR."
 Press OK.
-    Check the box "Build on make"
+    9. Check the box "Include in Project Build"
-    Press apply and OK.
+    10. Press apply and OK.
-    From the main menu, select the build dropdown.
+    11. From the main menu, select the build dropdown.
-    Select the option build artifacts.
+    12. Select the option build artifacts.
 ```
 -----